explosion/prodigy-recipes/tutorials/kb_guided_llm_ner/README.md

 DBpedia spotlight is a general domain knowledge base, but you can use your domain specific knowledge base in a similar way to even better constraint the LLM annotations and find new entities to feed back to your KB.

-If you have an non-English LLM backend that supports, you can also set DBpedia Spotlight accordingly by setting `-l` flag on the CLI.
+If you have an non-English LLM backend, you can also set DBpedia Spotlight accordingly by setting `-l` flag on the CLI.
 You can check the list of supported languages [here](https://github.com/MartinoMensio/spacy-dbpedia-spotlight#using-dbpedia-in-a-specific-language).

-If you're interested in building a custom KB as a spaCy pipeline we recommend considering spaCy [`KnowledgeBase`](https://spacy.io/api/kb/#:~:text=The%20KnowledgeBase%20object%20is%20an%20abstract%20class%20providing,as%20its%20frequency%20in%20text%20and%20possible%20aliases.).
-If your KB is behing a REST API (just like DBPedia Spotlight here) that also can be built into a spaCy component.
-You can find some examples in spaCy [docs](https://spacy.io/usage/processing-pipelines/#component-example3).
+If you're interested in building a custom KB as a spaCy pipeline we recommend considering spaCy [`KnowledgeBase`](https://spacy.io/api/kb/#:~:text=The%20KnowledgeBase%20object%20is%20an%20abstract%20class%20providing,as%20its%20frequency%20in%20text%20and%20possible%20aliases.)
+API.
+If your KB is behing a REST API (just like [DBPedia Spotlight](https://www.dbpedia-spotlight.org/) here) that also can be built into a spaCy component.
+You can find some examples in the spaCy [docs](https://spacy.io/usage/processing-pipelines/#component-example3).

 ## Things to watch out for